Skip to main content

 If you need…Start with…Why

-Feishu or Lark should own a live team-chat runtimeFeishu/Larkit is the shipped runtime family with webhook or websocket ownership
+Feishu or Lark should own a live team-chat runtimeFeishu/Larkit is the most feature-rich managed-bridge-capable service channel today

-Telegram is enough for the live reply loopTelegramit is the smallest runtime-backed setup surface
+Telegram is enough for the live reply loopTelegramit is the smallest managed-bridge-capable service setup path

-WeCom should own the official enterprise AIBot laneWeComit aligns with the shipped long-connection contract
+WeCom should own the official enterprise AIBot laneWeComit aligns with the shipped managed-bridge-capable long-connection contract

 outbound notifications without a reply loopChannel Guides and Channel Setupoutbound-only surfaces stay visible without being overclaimed as runtimes